compgeolab/dissertation-moho-uncertainty/README.md

 - Make sure I've got explanation of cross validation correct.
 - Ask for expansion/explanation on why there are disparities between Uieda model and CRUST1.0 model.
+- How Haas, 2020 paper uses blocking - seismic regionalization
+- Help with code to add legend std and mean in corner of histograms